 Unfortunately, the only conceivable answer to the above verses that could be given ir defense of "healing in the atonement" is given; even though it's a low blow to the Apostle Paul.
 It is suggested that Paul in the instance cited above was walking in unbelief.
 To this we can only respond that Paul is set forth as the example for all believers to follow (1 Corinthians 11:1).
 If Paul was unable to attain the level of faith required to live according to the current teaching, then what hope do we have?
 Jesus tells us that a disciple is no above his teacher, but it is enough for him to become as his teacher (Matthew 10:24, 25).
-It Paul, our example, could not pass the test of faith, then there is something wrong with God's program.
-We find it easier to believe that there is something wrong with the doctrine that it is always God's will to heal.
+It Paul, our example, could not pass the test of faith, then there is something wrong with the doctrine.

+that it is always God's will to heal.